Danny Trejo: 1985–1999: Acting debut and early work

 Trejo found a new talent agent with the help of Raymond Cruz.
 He was first cast in an episode of Baywatch, followed by a part in 1993's Last Light, Kiefer Sutherland's directorial debut.
 Heat went through two script revisions while Trejo read for the part.
 He ultimately secured the role, which reunited him with Michael Mann, who had directed him in the television miniseries Drug Wars: The Camarena Story a few years prior.
 Mann initially mistook Trejo for his uncle Gilbert; he found the resemblance uncanny, having met Gilbert while shooting The Jericho Mile at Folsom in the late 1970s; production required the co-operation of the inmates, and Gilbert happened to be one of the shot-callers.
 Trejo's character in the film was initially called 'Vince' but renamed 'Trejo' in honor of Gilbert.
 Filming could be upward of 17 hours per day, but Trejo said he was grateful for how much he learned; "watching De Niro, Kilmer, and Voight, I learned a lot about how they saved [their performances] for when it mattered."
 He recalls being mentored by Robert De Niro, who was a patient and instructive scene partner.
 Trejo and De Niro improvised the former's death scene.

-In 1996, Trejo was cast in the French production Le Jaguar (which was French for The Jaguar) and reunited with Voight for Anaconda, both of which were filmed in Manaus, Brazil.
+In 1996, Trejo was cast in the French production Le Jaguar and reunited with Voight for Anaconda, both of which were filmed in Manaus, Brazil.
 When production for Anaconda moved to Venezuela, Trejo would go out socializing on his days off.
 The producers were worried given a possible coup d'état had made parts of the country unsafe to travel; a group of teenagers brandished AK47's on one occasion, demanding Trejo's combat boots.
 Because of this, Trejo says he negotiated a higher salary to remain within the confines of his hotel.
 Trejo described 1997's Con Air as a "macho fest from the start" and the cast were often pulling pranks on one another.
 He remembers Nicolas Cage as being "cool as hell" and John Cusack as a "kickboxing badass".
 Trejo met many of his longtime friends on set, including: John Malkovich, Ving Rhames, Steve Buscemi, and Dave Chappelle.